RSV SEASON 2025/2025

 WHICH RSV prevention product should I choose if I will give birth during the RSV season?

 The National Advisory Committee on Immunization (NACI) recommends the RSV monoclonal antibody (Beyfortus) as the preferred product to protect infants.
-For more details, please review the fact sheet provided by Ontario Health.
+For more details, please review the fact sheet provided by the Provincial Council for Maternal and Child Health.

 Newborns generally will not be eligible for the RSV monoclonal antibody at birth if their mother has already received the RSV vaccine at 32-36 weeks of pregnancy.
 In general, only one product is recommended to protect infants - either RSV monoclonal antibody after birth or RSV vaccine given to pregnant mother before birth.
 Receiving both antibody and vaccine is not expected to provide additional benefit.
 More information is available on the Ontario RSV webpage.